-Exams can be administered as basic written exams, objective or scan-based exams using the Centers’ secure online testing service or any combination of the three formats.
+Exams can be administered as basic written exams, objective or scan-based exams or any combination of the three formats.
 Testing time will be limited to the class time, typically one and one-half hours.

 Paper/pencil (written) tests: Instructors may submit tests on which students write answers or tests that require a separate instructor-designed answer sheet or lined paper (i.e., for essays).

 Objective (multiple choice or scan-based) tests: Supports 100-200 questions per test with objective answers A-E.